Tales of the Unexpected: Traps and Pitfalls in Academic Integrity

 How do I join?

-Alternatively, BU staff can simply join on the day and time by clicking on the links in the Workshops and Drop-ins page of the Brightspace Staff Resources area.
+Alternatively, BU staff can simply join on the day and time by clicking on the links in the Workshops and Drop-ins page of the Brightspace Staff Resources area, or using the links in the table below.

 #AIBU22, #AcademicIntegrity, #HigherEducation, #BUProud